 I don’t always believe in fate, but there are times when I feel fated; it hits me like an asteroid.

-I had been looking for a new therapist for awhile.
-Truth is, I was a notorious “therapist hopper” — always finding some reason I needed to find someone new.
+I had been looking for a new therapist for a while.
+Truth is, I was a notorious “therapist hopper” — always finding a reason why I needed to find someone new.
 As “luck” may have it, I was therapist shopping during the time I was getting a lump on my breast checked out.
 These two things were not cause and effect.
 This is what some call a plain old coincidence — this time, I called it fate.

 Why Seeing a Therapist is Helpful After A Cancer Diagnosis

 A great therapist can be extremely helpful following a cancer diagnosis — here are a few reasons why I found this to be true.